Admissions Open Now for PGP-DM Class of 2026

 9. Special Capstone Project on Scale and Sustainability

-As a Development Manager, you will be able to understand complex social issues and design interventions, and lead, manage and build sustainable organizations, with cultures and values for socially relevant teams, to create sustained and scalable impact.
+As a Development Manager, you will be able to understand complex social issues and design interventions, and lead, manage and build sustainable organisations, with cultures and values for socially relevant teams, to create sustained and scalable impact.

-Although an MSW (Master of Social Work) course and the PGP-DM are both designed to prepare students to work in the Social Sector, an MSW program is geared more towards familiarizing students with field-work and working at the grass-root level, while the PGP-DM program teaches students management and leadership skills that are required to mentor teams working at the grass-root level.
+Although an MSW (Master of Social Work) course and the PGP-DM are both designed to prepare students to work in the Social Sector, an MSW program is geared more towards familiarising students with field-work and working at the grass-root level, while the PGP-DM program teaches students management and leadership skills that are required to mentor teams working at the grass-root level.

 Public Policy is a theoretical discipline that focuses on how government policies can impact the lives of the public at large, how policies can be implemented effectively, and the factors that impact the making of said policies.
 The PGP-DM, on the other hand, is more hands-on and designed to prepare students to work for the needs of the Social Sector.
-Students of PGP-DM gain practical exposure through Rural Immersion, Professional Learning Communities and various workshops, and go on to work in Think Tanks, Consultancies, Government organizations or International NGOs.
+Students of PGP-DM gain practical exposure through Rural Immersion, Professional Learning Communities and various workshops, and go on to work in Think Tanks, Consultancies, Government organisations or International NGOs.

 Development Studies is a theoretical discipline that examines social, economic, and political factors influencing development, focusing on understanding inequalities and promoting sustainable solutions.
 On the other hand, ISDM’s PGP-DM goes beyond theory, and imparts strategic management skills to design interventions, create sustainable SPOs, and lead impactful social change, bridging the gap between theory and practical implementation for tangible impact.

-The PGP-DM aims to develop a cadre of Management Professionals, specifically for Non-Government Organisations (NGOs) and Social Purpose Organisations (SPOs), who can grapple with the complex context of social change and design interventions, to build, lead and manage organizations for sustainable social impact at scale.
+The PGP-DM aims to develop a cadre of Management Professionals, specifically for Non-Government Organisations (NGOs) and Social Purpose Organisations (SPOs), who can grapple with the complex context of social change and design interventions, to build, lead and manage organisations for sustainable social impact at scale.

 1. 22 Development Management core & elective courses and 10 workshops